F O R T R E S S

 Way before Nintendo decided to cash in on a healthy living with the Wii and its myriad of accessories, Sega released a game that used a heartbeat accessory to play.

 Now, while the more fitness-focused approach ended up netting Nintendo millions with the Wii, there were only about an estimated 1000 units of Outback Joey produced.
 The game was exclusively released in North America and was bundled with the Personal Trainer heartbeat sensor.
-Naturally, giving a sensitive medical instrument to kids meant that there are now quite a few Outback Joey games being sold without the sensor as most of these couldn’t withstand the abuse it received from overly excited kids.
-If you feel like some old-school gaming and getting some exercise in at the same time then this game might just be for you (if you have the absurd amount of cash to buy it as well).
+Naturally, giving a sensitive medical instrument to kids meant that there are now quite a few Outback Joey games being sold without the sensor, as most of these couldn’t withstand the abuse they received from overly excited kids.
+If you feel like doing some old-school gaming and getting some exercise at the same time, then this game might just be for you (if you have the absurd amount of cash to buy it as well).

 Red Sea Crossing – Atari 2600